jhrcook/ThinkBayes/README.md

 ---

-I am following along with Allen Downey's *Think Bayes* text book.
+I am following along with Allen Downey's [*Think Bayes*](https://greenteapress.com/wp/think-bayes/) text book (the PDF is available for free at the link).
 This repository is just a collection of jupyter notebooks that are my notes for the book.

 ---